 Multi-model, family owned company

 It’s good to remind ourselves that Kremona is not a one-model wonder from a one-model company.
 Far from it.

 The near-entry level Kremona S65C, for instance, targets an advanced beginner.
 Among other things, it has a striking look I’ve never seen before or since.
-The purple heart wood fingerboard and bridge give off reddish hues in what must be one of the handsomest guitars in the world.
+The purple heart wood fingerboard and bridge give off reddish hues in what must be one of the most handsome guitars in the world.

-And in the middle of the range are Kremona Sofia as also the Kremona Romida as well as the less expensive F65C and the F65CW.
+And in the middle of the range are Kremona Sofia, the Kremona Romida as well as the less expensive F65C and the F65CW.